ecumenos/ecumenos-docs/achitecture/overview.md

 But it is based on authority (you can edit articles that you created and the articles that the owner allowed you to edit it).
 But you can fork any article you have at least read-only access to.

+#### Offerings

+It looks like album content type but it includes price and initial currency.
+This type of content dedicated for internet shops but without payment.
+It just makes easy to use this service as an ecommerce platform.
+Besides, it allows for sales to set prices & description easier than it is for other content type records.

 ### ❗Messages